kakehashi-inc/multi_ai_translator/README.md

    - Choose **Translate Page**

 3. **Translate Selection**:
-   - Highlight any text
+   - Highlight any text on the page
-   - Right-click → **Translate selection**
+   - Open the extension popup
-   - Use the context menu entry provided by the extension
+   - Click **Translate Selection** to see the translated text inside the popup

 ## Development